 If your pet is a danger to your neighbours, the landlord can give you an immediate notice to vacate.
 This should only be given in extreme circumstances, eg your dog has attacked the neighbour’s children.

 If you receive an immediate notice tovacate, it does not mean that you have to move out.
 If the landlord wants to evict you, they will have to apply to the Tribunal and prove that your pet is a danger.
-If you receive an immediate notice to vacate you should contact the Tenants Union for advice as soon as possible.
+If you receive an immediate notice to vacate you should contact us for advice as soon as possible.

 Many tenants keep pets even when their tenancy agreement contains a ‘no pets’ clause, either because they had difficulty finding a property to rent which allowed pets or because they decided to get a pet after they moved in.
 Your legal position in this case is not clear.